maaaaz/webscreenshot/README.md

 Features
 --------
+* Fully functional on Windows and Linux systems
 * Multiprocessing and killing of unresponding processes after a user-definable timeout
 * Accepts several format as input target
 * Maps useful options of phantomjs such as ignoring ssl error, proxy definition and proxy authentication